fitzsimonsjl/kbh-kaffe/README.md

 ### Gettting Things Running

 To get things running, clone this repository, then run `bundle`, and `yarn`.
 You'll need ruby version 2.6.5.
+If you're using rbenv, you can simply run `rbenv install 2.6.5`

 One that's done, run `rails db:setup` to initialise the database, then finally run `rails s` to start serving.
 Visit `localhost:3000` and feel free to poke around.